 There was also call for development of virtual, regional peer network in order to bring managers and leaders together.

 Permission to look after our own Health and Wellbeing

 Create a regional workforce plan which incorporates an amalgamation of ICB workforce and operating plans to feedback to colleagues what action is being taken to increase capacity.

 There was a unanimous decision for this focus area to develop a communications strategy to engage all colleagues with understanding actions to address capacity gaps.
-Though this was awarded a smaller budget of £5,000, the aim was clear: use communications to encourage being responsibly selfish, and for colleagues to prioritise their own wellbeing.
+The aim was to use communications to encourage being responsibly selfish, and for colleagues to prioritise their own wellbeing.
 This funding is sat at regional level for a strong communications campaign strategy which will cascade down to systems with a consistent positive message.

 Increase Opportunities for Flexible Working